zjy2677/environment-sensor-project/README.md

 ## Project structure

-- `docs/` includes wiring diagrams and explainations
+- `docs/` includes wiring diagrams and instructions
 - `docs/photos/` for hardware and setup photos.
 - `src/` includes all the codes for arduino